SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 ## Git overview

-The most simple way to think of version control, is that it is just nodes with lines connecting them
+The most simple way to think of version control is that it is just nodes with lines connecting them:

 <figure markdown>
   ![Image](../figures/git_branch.png){width="1000," }
 </figure>

-Each node, which we call a *commit* is uniquely identified by a hash string.
-Each node, stores what our code looked like at that point in time (when we made the commit) and using the hash codes we can easily revert to a specific point in time.
+Each node, which we call a *commit*, is uniquely identified by a hash string.
+Each node stores what our code looked like at that point in time (when we made the commit) and using the hash codes we can easily revert to a specific point in time.

 The commits are made up of local changes that we make to our code.
-A basic workflow for adding commits are seen below
+A basic workflow for adding commits are seen below:

 <figure markdown>
 ![Image](../figures/git_structure.PNG){width="1000," }